caomw/hessian/research_notebook.md

 - Ran an experiment to get the feel of how the norm of gradient (gradParams) change over the course of training.

 - Things to do next: Plot the gradParams.bin!

+#2016/3/10

+- From the look of the plot (test.png), I set the threshold to switch from SGD to Hessian to be 0.01